arnognulf/monorail/README.md

 Defining icons, statistics, and priorities
 ------------------------------------------

-To configure app icons, and wether to emit a notification or not, we need to define what "kind" of category a command is:
+To configure app icons, and wether to emit a notification or not, we need to define what category of category a command is:

 * interactive command - reponsive to user input, no notification when ended.
 * batch command - user input is either not possible or not frequent, can be long-running and thus a notification is needed when ending.